rapid mobile app development (RMAD)

 Low-code/no-code development platforms are integrated development environments (IDEs), so users can drag and drop in a graphical user interface (GUI) to build a cross-platform application with minimal coding knowledge.

-RMAD vendors differ in terms of which type of application can be created through their platform.
-Additionally, certain products have scripting and drag-and-drop options to create custom UIs for mobile apps or follow templates to create the UI.
+RMAD vendors differ in terms of the types of applications that their platforms can create.
+Additionally, certain products have scripting and drag-and-drop options to create custom UIs for mobile apps or users can follow templates to create the UI.

 Back-end services underpin the RMAD tool and support front-end services.
 Cloud-based databases, APIs and offline data syncing are some examples of back-end systems typically used in RMAD tools.

 RMAD platforms reduce the cost and complexity of developing an application, offer a good return on investment (ROI) because they're suitable for multiple projects and can even change the hiring requirements of a team: